 Remember Me by Christopher Pike.
 I have a few books on my shelf by the master of 90s American teen horror.
 It was about time I re-read one of them.

 To Kill A Mockingbird by Harper Lee.
 I re-read this classic every few years and since the last time was 2014, it seems that the random generator knew it was due.
-I’d also recently acquired the DVD, so I watched it straight afterwards (‘film of the book’ blog post to come).
+I’d also recently acquired the DVD, so I watched it straight afterwards and then wrote a ‘film of the book’ post.

 Harry Potter and the Cursed Child by J K Rowling and Jack Thorne.
 I read this playscript when it was first published in 2016 and ever since I watched it last year, I’d been meaning to re-read.
 J K Rowling has of course been in the news lately and while I disagree with her opinions and wish she hadn’t alienated herself from many of her fans, there will always be a place in my heart for the books themselves.